venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_boot.md

   `--merge-segments`      | Enable merging segments based on a tolerance limit.
 Default value is false.
   `--tolerance-limit`     | The maximum difference (in bytes) between the end address of previous segment and start address of current segment for merging the segments.
 Default value is zero.
   `--ignore-context`      | Enable merging of segments that are of different cores.
 Default value is false.
   `--xip`                 | XIP section's start and end address seperated by a colon.
 It creates a new file `<filename>.mcelf_xip`.
-Default value is 'none' (XIP is disabled).
-To enable XIP creation: `--xip=0x60100000:0x60200000`
+It is a mandatory argument.
+In case of no XIP regions, use `--xip=None` (XIP is disabled even though file exists).
+Argument format when XIP region exists: `--xip=0x60100000:0x60200000`
-  `--max_segment_size`    | Maximum allowed size of a loadable segment.
+  `--max-segment-size`    | Maximum allowed size of a loadable segment.
 This feature can only be used with merge_segments disabled.
 Default value is 8192 bytes.
   `--xlat`                | SOC specific Address Translation.
-(Under development, reserved for future use) `--sso`                 | Shared static objects.
-(Under development, reserved for future use) `--otfaConfigFile`      | path to file which would conatins the OTFA/ECCM configuration.
-(Refer to \ref BOOTFLOW_XIP and \ref OPTIFLASH_ECCM for how to use this.)
+(Under development, reserved for future use) `--sso`                 | Path to SSO binary file.
+Default value is None.
+  `--otfaConfigFile`      | Path to JSON file containing the OTFA config.
+Disabled by default with value None.

-- The input for arguments 3-7 are defined in {MCU_SDK_PATH}/devconfig/devconfig.mak file.
+- The input for arguments 3-8 are defined in {MCU_SDK_PATH}/devconfig/devconfig.mak file.

 - Given below are the structs used in the bootloader library to parse a 32 bit MCELF binary